-Synopsis: This program aims to develop new methods, models and tools based on hybrid AI to design and validate adaptive autonomous critical systems for which strong guarantees are required in particular from certification authorities (e.g. in Aeronautics), e.g., dependability, explicability, etc. Different levels will be considered, ranging from a component or embedded basic function, to the autonomous vehicle, to a fleet of vehicles or to the global transport system.
+Synopsis: This program will develop new methods, models and tools based on hybrid AI to design and validate adaptive autonomous critical systems for which strong guarantees are required in particular from certification authorities (e.g. in Aeronautics), concerning properties like dependability, explicability, etc. We will consider AI systems at different levels, ranging from a component or embedded basic function, to the autonomous vehicle, to a fleet of vehicles or to the global transport system.
 In addition to the autonomy of the operations, the work will concern the autonomy of the maintenance activities including the automation of the monitoring activities of the systems and the associated recovery and reconfiguration actions.